facebookresearch/spdl/docs/source/migration/pytorch.rst

 improving the performance of data loading.

-The initial step can be mechanically applied, but to ensure that the resulting pipeline is more perfomant, it is necessary to benchmark and adjust parts of the pipeline.
+The initial step can be mechanically applied, but to ensure that the resulting pipeline is more performant, it is necessary to benchmark and adjust parts of the pipeline.

 We recommend to use :py:mod:`spdl.io` module for processing media data.
-It is designed for scaling througput and has small memory footprint.
+It is designed for scaling throughput and has small memory footprint.

 For more complete performance analysis on the SPDL-based pipeline, please refer to :py:mod:`multi_thread_preprocessing`.